Introduction: Scan Nearby Objects to Make 3d Model Using ARDUINO

-This project utilises the HC-SR04 ultrasonic sensor to scan for nearby objects.
+This project is specific by utilizing the HC-SR04 ultrasonic sensor to scan for nearby objects.

 You can program the Arduino to sound an alarm when the sensor detects an object within a specific vicinity.
 Connecting it to a computer allows data to be plotted to make a simple sonar scanner.
 The scanning ability is made possible through the use of a hobby servo motor SG-5010, and an Adafruit motor shield v1.0.